dahunsi-dami/printf/README.md

 ## Functions Overview

+We built several functions from scratch, each prefixed with an underscore `_`, to handle different aspects of the custom `_printf` functionality.
+The project leverages C's variadic functions and other advanced features, making it a rewarding learning experience.

 Here is a table summarizing the key functions used in this project.

-Functions we built from scratch start with the underscore `_` character.
+**Functions we built from scratch start with the underscore `_` character.**

 | Function Name 		| Description 													|
 | ----------------------|---------------------------------------------------------------|